Connects: Watson Lake, YT, to Klondike Highway

 WL 337.5 Frenchman Lake Yukon government campground 2.8 miles north.

-WL 345.6 Eagles Nest Bluff viewpoint to south with information on the Columbian Disaster of 1906; rest area with litter bins and toilets to north.
+WL 345.6 Eagles Nest Bluff viewpoint (pictured below) to south with information on the sternwheeler Columbian Disaster in 1906; rest area with litter bins and toilets to north.

 WL 362.2 Junction with the North Klondike Highway (Yukon Highway 2), which leads north to Dawson City, YT or south 2 miles/3.2 km to Carmacks (see log of Klondike Loop).